webbhuset/elm-actor-model/README.md

 ### Component

-- Is the same as an actor.
-- Like an Elm program with out-messages instead of Cmd's.
+- Like an Elm program with out-messages.
 - Can NOT know anything about other components.
 - Is self contained and can be run as a standalone app.
 This makes development/testing easy.
 - When a component is started (instantiated) it is called a process.